CodingNomads/articles/movie-tweets/movie-analysis.md

 head -n3 data/movies.dat
 ```

-The output of this file will look like below:
+The output of this file will look like this:

 ```text
 0000008::Edison Kinetoscopic Record of a Sneeze (1894)::Documentary|Short